Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Results and discussion

+In addition, the broadening of the peaks in VDOS and CVDOS with increasing temperature, evident in Fig.~\ref{fig:cvdos}, makes it increasingly difficult to assign spectral features to individual modes when one only has access to the PO-Raman maps such as those shown in Fig.~\ref{fig:tscan-RGDOS}.
+This delicate interplay of overlap and mixing between different modes stresses the need for robust deconvolution procedures when analyzing temperature-dependent PO-Raman spectra, as both true anharmonic coupling and spectral overlap can affect the PO-patterns extracted from the fitting procedure of the global maps of Fig.~\ref{fig:tscan-RGDOS}.

-Our results suggest that, while genuine mode coupling like the one that emerges in Fig. \ref{fig:cvdos} can induce real changes in the polarization dependence, the additional overlap of non-Lorentzian, broadened peaks can also lead to apparent intensity sharing between modes, complicating the interpretation of PO-pattern evolution with temperature.
-Modes like $B_g^{(1)}$ and $B_g^{(3)}$, which show a pronounced change in the PO-pattern in experiment, both overlap substantially with an intense peak of a different symmetry: $A_g^{(2)}$ and $A_g^{(3)}$, respectively.
+This analysis suggests that, while genuine mode coupling like the one that emerges in Fig.~\ref{fig:cvdos} can induce real changes in the polarization dependence, the additional overlap of non-Lorentzian, broadened peaks can also lead to apparent intensity sharing between modes, complicating the interpretation of PO-pattern evolution with temperature.
+Modes like $B_g^{(1)}$ and $B_g^{(3)}$, which show a pronounced change in the PO-pattern in experiment (Fig.~\ref{fig:fitting_combined}b), both overlap substantially with an intense peak of a different symmetry: $A_g^{(2)}$ and $A_g^{(3)}$, respectively.
 Especially at polarization angles where one of the two overlapping features is in principle not present, any deviation of the other mode spectral feature from a perfect Lorentzian will lead to intensity sharing, thus potentially hiding real anharmonic coupling effects or giving rise to artificial contributions.

+Finally, we note how the $\Gamma$RGDOS method explained in Sec.~\ref{sec:rgdos} amounts to a weighting of the $\Gamma$-point VDOS and CVDOS with Raman tensors.
+This operation adds an intensity modulation that is angle-resolved, and can highlight or suppress mode coupling at different polarization angles.
+Therefore, one can also perform a mode decomposition of the PO-maps of Fig. \ref{fig:tscan-RGDOS} in terms of self- and cross-mode contributions at each polarization angle.
+We present in Section S12 of SM~\footnotemark[1] examples of this decomposition for anthracene at selected angles, at both temperatures.
+While such analysis provides a powerful tool to aid the deconvolution of experimental PO maps, the conclusions drawn from the analysis of the VDOS and CVDOS remain unaltered.